viniciussalvati/nix-config/README.md

 First, close the default installer, then open gparted and configure it like so

-In GParted, Create `gpt` partition table in this format
+In GParted, Create `gpt` partition table in this format:

+**Note: Use gnome-disks if you wish to use disk encryption and secure boot.
+GParted may still be necessary to add labels to the disks.**

 | name  | file system | label | flags    | size                                                           |
 | ----- | ----------- | ----- | -------- | -------------------------------------------------------------- |